The origin of galactic metal-rich stellar halo components with highly eccentric orbits: Summary and Discussion

 Secondly, we search for the phase-space signatures of such a \radial population of star particles amongst Auriga galaxies and find that they are relatively common: around $1/3$ of the simulated galaxies have a significant population of stars residing above and below the disc, with $\feh\sim -1$, which resemble the observations.
 In addition, we find that the significance of the sausage-like components, when they exist, always decreases at lower $\feh$.
 This metallicity dependence trend has also been observed in the MW by \citet{Belokurov2018}.
 Essentially, the phase space of all galaxies looks similar at metallicities below $\feh\sim\, -2.0$ and is dominated by a halo component with $\beta\sim0.3$.

 We demonstrate that the accretion history of Auriga galaxies with a \radial component is biased, on average, towards steeper growth at $t\sim 4-6 \Gyr$, suggesting more mergers at those early times.
+It is intriguing that \citet{Mackereth2018} find, using the EAGLE simulations, a similar early accretion bias for galaxies that show alpha-bimodality in their stars.
+This is supported also by the study of \citet{Grand2018}, which found that the early accretion of a gas-rich major merger at around redshift 2 is required to form a prominent alpha-bimodality.
+The connection between alpha-bimodality and the radially-biased components is worth pursuing in follow-up studies.

 By tracing back the star particles associated with the radially-biased component of each Auriga galaxy, we find that their main progenitor is typically a massive dwarf galaxy with peak stellar mass of $10^9-10^{10} \Msun$, which merged with the progenitor of the MW analogues $\sim 6-10$ Gyr ago.
 Such a massive dwarf progenitor also explains why the \radial component is prominent at relatively higher metallicities ($\feh\sim\, -1$): it is a consequence of the tight stellar mass-metallicity relation \citep{Kirby2013}.

 Given that the main progenitors of the \radial components in Auriga halos are as massive as the LMC (or even more massive), their merger with the MW progenitor can have a large impact on the structure of the disc.
 In some cases the merger almost completely destroys the disc, and a new younger disc has to regrow.
 We note that these mergers are different from the those reported by \citet{Gomez2017} in the Auriga galaxies which brought in ex-situ disc stars.
 These have different orbits which deposit the tidally stripped stars in circular orbits co planar with the disc, as opposed to the \radial components studies here.
 We will present a thorough analysis of the mergers which made the ``\textit{Gaia} Sausage''-like components, and their influence on the evolution of the MW, in a subsequent paper.